Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 - **Protobuf Request Executor:**
   Validates and parses incoming Protobuf requests (optionally decrypting them), converting them to internal command objects.

-**The executor layer abstracts data format and encryption handling, allowing protocol handlers to remain agnostic of the underlying serialization and security.
+> The executor layer abstracts data format and encryption handling, allowing protocol handlers to remain agnostic of the underlying serialization and security.
-The executor auto-detects if the payload is encrypted:**
+> The executor auto-detects if the payload is encrypted:
+>

-- For JSON: If parsing as JSON fails, it attempts decryption and parses again.
+> - For JSON: If parsing as JSON fails, it attempts decryption and parses again.
-- For Protobuf: If parsing as Protobuf fails, it attempts decryption and parses again.
+> - For Protobuf: If parsing as Protobuf fails, it attempts decryption and parses again.
-- This ensures that all protocols (REST, MQTT, MQ, D-Bus) can send either encrypted or unencrypted payloads without any protocol-specific logic.
+> - This ensures that all protocols (REST, MQTT, MQ, D-Bus) can send either encrypted or unencrypted payloads without any protocol-specific logic.

-### 3. Core Layer (Service & Command Pattern)

-- **Container Service Handler:**
-  Central business logic.
-Receives validated requests from executors, performs runtime checks, and dispatches commands.

-- **Command Pattern:**
-  Each container operation (create, start, stop, etc.) is encapsulated as a command object.
-  Supports multiple runtimes (Docker CLI, Podman CLI, Docker API, Podman API, etc.) and is easily extensible.

-### 4. Runtime Layer
+### 5. Runtime Layer ( runtime/ )

 - **Docker Commands:**
   Implements container operations for Docker using the Docker CLI.